NBA rumors: Draft, trades, front office changes

 NBA rumors: Draft whispers, front office changes and more

-With the draft lottery in our taillights, rumor season is in full effect.
-We’ll regularly round up the latest buzz going forward through the draft, free agency and beyond.
+With the draft lottery wrapped up, rumor season is in full effect.
+We’ll regularly round up the newest buzz going forward through the draft, free agency and beyond.

 The Magic and Hawks are still dealing with fluid front office situations, the Lakers and Celtics are starting to court Lonzo Ball and Markelle Fultz, and there’s a whole lot left to sort out as players continue to work out for teams and executives start to lock in on their courses for the off-season.